MikesKids/ISP/README.md

 for (let i = 1; i < array.length; i++)
 ```

-3. As it starts each iteration, I store the current element into a variable I named `currentElement`
+3. As it starts each iteration, I store the current element into a variable named `currentElement`

 ```
 let currentElement = array[i];
 ```

 4. I had to declare `j` outside of my nested `for loop` to iterate over my  array.
 This will now be my sorted array.
 Where we will compare the `currentElement` and put them in there correct sorted position, based on comparison of the number there.
-In the first iteration, I am stating my element at index `i - 1` (which is 1-1 = 0).
+In the first iteration, I am starting my element at index `i - 1` (which is 1-1 = 0).
 If element at index 0 is greater than or equal to 0 `and` my element in my sorted array[0] is greater than the currentElement (my unsorted array[1]).
 This part is like having an `if statement` inside of my for loop.
 Now my code calls for my element to be array[0 + 1] = array[0], if it is greater than the `currentElement`.
 If it is less than the `currentElement`, than it will simply keep the elements in its place.

 ```
 let j;